-Raised in Texas, Elliott Smith is now a Masters in Public Health candidate at the University of Washington and he also works with a local family foundation.
-He believes in the power of food to build community, and he’s an avid gardener, cook, and canner of local goods.
-He has lived in Hillman City for almost two years and if he were a vegetable, he’d be a artichoke.
+Raised in Texas, Elliott Smith received his Masters in Public Health from the University of Washington (COPHP) and also has experience working for a local family foundation.
+He believes in the power of food to build community, and he’s an avid gardener, cook, fermenter, and canner of local goods.
+He moved to Austin in his home state of Texas in 2017, but lived in Hillman City and supported community events at the Collaboratory.
+If he were a vegetable, he’d be a artichoke.